James-Ansley/list2csv/README.md

 ## Overview

-The main class `Writer` takes a writable file as a parameter and can have various fields added with format specifiers.
+The main class `Writer` takes a writable file as a parameter and can have various columns added with format specifiers.
-Fields can either be instance attribute names or functions that map an object to some value.
+Columns can either be defined by instance attribute names or functions that map an object to some value.
 For example:

 ```python
 from dataclasses import dataclass